 Compensation in neighbour disputes over boundaries

-Disputes between neighbours over boundaries and competing rights of those properties are regular occurrences.
+Neighbour disputes over boundaries and competing rights of those properties are regular occurrences.
 A question that should be asked by someone who is thinking of making a claim is this: what will I achieve by going to court?
 In most cases, what the neighbours really want is for the other party to stop doing whatever has caused the dispute.
 Perhaps to stop blocking a right of way or move a fence that is over the boundary.
 These require an injunction.
 While the court has discretion to grant one, it does not do so automatically.
 Often, the court will award damages either instead, or perhaps as well as the injunction.
 This article looks at when the Court is likely to award damages, and how it will calculate them.

 Working rule: “get off my land”